laldonate96/laldonate96/README.md

 - 👋 Hi, I’m Lucas
-- 👀 I’m interested in backend development, data science and machine learning
+- 👀 I’m interested in backend development, data science and blockchain
-- 🏫 I’m currently learning node, react and go
 - 🎆 I’m looking to collaborate on captivating and interesting projects!
 - 📫 Reach me at: lucasaldonate@gmail.com